 Although we highly encourage the use of clickers as formative assessment tools, we can’t turn our backs on the benefits provided to teachers bogged down in papers and tests to grade.
 When clickers are used to grade assessments, teachers have the ability to deliver information to students, parents, principals, other teachers, and district administrators immediately.

-Browse our student response systems from Mimio below.
+Browse our student response systems below.

 Looking for creative uses for classroom clickers?